Skip to Content

 Add turmeric powder and chopped tomatoes.

-Cook over low medium heat while breaking down the tomatoes.
+Cook over low to medium heat while breaking down the tomatoes.

 Cook for 3 minutes over low-medium heat.